digime/digime-sdk-nodejs/guides/read-accounts.md

-Before data can be read, we should already have a user access token for this user.
+Before data can be read accounts, you must already have a user access token for that user.

-If not, you'll need to [authorize them](./authorize.html) first.
+If you do not have one, you will need to [authorize](./authorize.html) first.

 ## Reading accounts
 Using the session received above, we can trigger readAccounts to read all user accounts.